Bajiquan

 Bajiquan (八極拳 (Bājíquán)) is a traditional Chinese martial art that features explosive, short-range power in close combat and is well-known for its rapid elbow and shoulder strikes.
 Its full name is kaimen bajiquan (開門八極拳 (Kāimén bājíquán, open-gate eight-extremities boxing)).

-The eight extremities in Bajiquan refers to the eight distalmost parts of the body to strike the opponent.
+The eight extremities in Bajiquan are the eight distalmost parts of the body used to strike the opponent.
 This includes the fist, forearm, elbow, shoulder, hip, thigh, knee, and foot to deliver a powerful blow in close range.
 Bajiquan is also known as the "bodyguard style", as this was the pugilism style taught and used by personal bodyguards for Mao Zedong, Chiang Kai-shek, and Puyi (the last Qing dynasty emperor).

 Bajiquan is now popular in northern China and Taiwan.
 Later, it was introduced to Japan, South Korea, and other countries such as the United States, Canada, Britain, France and Italy, among others.

 Etymology

 According to most common etymology, bajiquan was originally called baziquan (耙子拳 (rake fists/boxing)) because the fists, held loosely and slightly open, are used to strike downwards in a rake-like fashion.
 The name was considered to be rather crude, so it was changed to bajiquan.
 The term baji comes from the I Ching and signifies an "extension of all directions".
 In this case, it means "including everything" or "the universe".

 Most people believe that Bajiquan was originally known as Bazi Quan, in which bazi means "rake."
 The style acquired this name because of the shape of most of the fists used.
 The term bazi was later changed to baji, which means "to reach far away in all directions."
 This was considered a more apt and noteworthy description of the style, because it suggests the ability to achieve great things.